kuatsure/generator-skeletor/README.md

 ### Yeoman Generators

-This one is a basic skeleton for a project ...
-Yeoman asks if you the project name, what scripting language you'll like, what style preprocessor you want, also any sort of markup language / templating you want.
+A bare bones generator for Yeoman ...
+Yeoman asks you the project name, what scripting language you'll like and what style preprocessor you want.
+That's it!

 To install generator-skeletor from npm, run: